Ethics Exam: When Ordinary People Commit Extraordinary Crimes

 Pink Collar Crime

-For an “act two,” Pope is partnering with Tom Golden, adjunct professor and retired partner with PriceWaterhouseCoopers (where he co-founded the firm’s Midwest division of investigation and forensic services) to explore instances of pink-collar crime—that is, women who have committed large-scale accounting fraud—possibly beginning with the case of Rita Crundwell, the former comptroller accused of stealing more than $53 million from the city of Dixon, Illinois.
+For an “act two,” Pope is partnering with Tom Golden, adjunct professor and retired partner with PricewaterhouseCoopers (where he co-founded the firm’s Midwest division of investigation and forensic services) to explore instances of pink-collar crime—that is, women who have committed large-scale accounting fraud—possibly beginning with the case of Rita Crundwell, the former comptroller accused of stealing more than $53 million from the city of Dixon, Illinois.

 “All the people in the film were happy to talk to us because they recognized the greater good in shearing their stories.”